djtom98/BSE_intro_PSET5/README.md

 # BSE_intro_PSET5
 Python introductory course exercises
-Was checking out a few datasets having gas import data, and price fluctuations over the last few years.
+#ignore the datasets in the other folders, I was checking out a few sources having gas import data, and price fluctuations over the last few years.